 With your help, we can make exciting changes!

-Help us bring okapis and meerkats to the Sacramento Zoo AND improve and expand our lions’ living space.
+Help us bring okapis to the Sacramento Zoo AND improve and expand our lions’ living space.

 Animal welfare and conservation education are at the forefront of everything we do at the Sacramento Zoo.
 It is with these very important considerations in mind, that we announce some exciting improvements and new species coming soon to the Sacramento Zoo – with YOUR help!